 With the new ASC 606 and IFRS 15 regulations, companies cannot continue with their current revenue accounting practices.
 When legacy ERP systems no longer support financial processes, it’s time to take action and analyze the options for upgrading ERP and financial systems.
 Organizations with complex revenue recognition must implement a system and a process to remain compliant.
 This blog series examines four options to get systems up to date – invest in the existing ERP system, supplement with spreadsheets, rip and replace systems, and augment the ERP system.
 In this blog post, we will help companies analyze the possibility of a “Rip & Replace” of their ERP system with new software.

 Companies are no longer getting the benefit from their ERP systems to support revenue recognition needs.
 Simultaneously, the cost to maintain existing systems is high – the older the ERP system, the more likely it contains expensive customizations driving version and vendor lock-in.
 Companies might choose a “Rip & Replace” approach when weighed against these factors.

 Further, by ripping out existing systems companies can migrate to start-of-the-art solutions that, theoretically, have the depth of functionality to support contemporary requirements, and are based on modern architectures such as multi-tenant cloud, modern Application Programming Interfaces (APIs), modern reporting, etc.

 To pursue this approach, as many would suggest, is to assume old monolithic ERP systems can be replaced by the new monolithic ERP systems designed for, and capable of supporting, the current state of affairs and that all problems will be solved.

-In order to be successful, revenue recognition compliant companies will need to determine which system and model is right for them.
+In order to be successful, revenue recognition-compliant companies will need to determine which system and model is right for them.
 Looking for more information to make your decision easier?
-Read full blog post series on all the options companies have when upgrading their ERP System here.
+Read the full blog post series on all the options companies have when upgrading their ERP Systems here.